 Ok fine, stop, save money, then GO.

 Even though Bryan and I visited Tonga for nearly 3 weeks across the three major islands, if you are short on time or budget, I would say head straight to Ha’apai!
+We thought Ha’apai was the best place to swim with whales in Tonga.

 Here’s my recommended itinerary: